cboulanger/jls-bibliometry/readme.md

 ## Data

-- Data from OpenAlex as well as the data obtained from machine extraction can be found here: (insert ZENODO-Link here) data dumps which can be imported into the Neo4J Graph database v4.4.
+- Data from OpenAlex as well as the data obtained from machine extraction can be found here: https://doi.org/10.5281/zenodo.8389925 as a data dump which can be imported into the Neo4J Graph database v4.4.
 - The data obtained from the Web of Science cannot be shared due to legal reasons.
 - The same applies to the fulltexts of the JLS, which you will have to download and convert to text files yourself, if you want to run the corpus analyses.